 Exemption Expirations: There is now an expiration on the exemptions used on some of our products.
 These exemptions may be renewed by the EU Commission no earlier than 6 months before the expiration.

 Another regulation we are continually working to comply with is REACH- Registration, Evaluation, Authorization and Restriction of Chemicals.
-REACH aims to protect both the human health and the environment from the risks chemicals present.
-As the list of chemicals is updated several times a year Edmund Optics is maintaining a database to continually work to meet this regulation.
+REACH aims to protect both human health and the environment from the risks chemicals present.
+As the list of chemicals is updated several times a year, Edmund Optics is maintaining a database to continually work to meet this regulation.